-- #AC(0) If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3. - #UD If the LOCK prefix is used but the destination is not a memory operand.
+- #AC(0) If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3. #UD If the LOCK prefix is used but the destination is not a memor - #UD If the LOCK prefix is used but the destination is not a memory operand.